Best Vacuum Cleaner for Seniors: Lightweight & Easy-to-Use Options

 Improving Indoor Air Quality

 Many seniors spend a significant amount of time indoors.
-This makes air quality particularly important.
-A high-quality vacuum with effective filtration can:
+This alone makes air quality particularly important for senior health and well-being.

 • Remove dust particles that trigger allergies or respiratory issues